WeWeb AI Review: What Works and What Doesn't

 The AI was better when it first came out, but this new version seems to have more bugs.

 That said, for simple CRUD operations or basic form submissions, the AI does fine.
-It's when you need complex logic that things get questionable.

 Custom Components